mgreg89/instabug-capacitor/README.md

       #import "XYZ.h"
       ```
       in src/ios/IBGPlugin.m and src/ios/util/ArgsRegistry.h.
 This is due to capacitor v4 uses "use_frameworks!" in Podfile.
+- Make sure you have the latest cocoapods version installed.
+If not, get it with `gem install cocoapods`, then `pod deintegrate` and `pod install`.

 # Instabug Cordova Plugin